edwards158/ApacheSpark/README.md

 This repository contains some of my work using Apache Spark.
 I run these experiments on linux with virtual box.
 See the medium link below for set up details on spark on linux

-The notebooks are experiments, courses, hacks and code ideas from various sources.
+The notebooks are experiments, courses, assignments, hacks and code ideas from various sources.
 For most of these notebooks I have used the following sources as my starting point:

 [Udemy](https://www.udemy.com/taming-big-data-with-apache-spark-hands-on/) &nbsp;
 [Medium](https://medium.freecodecamp.org/how-to-set-up-pyspark-for-your-jupyter-notebook-7399dd3cb389) &nbsp;